Dr. Marisa Horniachek

 All residents attend the Queen’s University Research Course, supported by the Department.

-Expectation to complete two research projects: one with collection of original data, and a quality assurance project.
+Expectation to complete at least one research project, either with collection of original data, or a quality assurance project.
 Both can receive generous support to attend national meetings for dissemination.

 Opportunity to complete a Master Degree of one’s choice through the Clinical Investigator Program (CIP).

 Family-friendly city with a great waterfront and bustling tourism; great water sports and cycling.
 Plenty of restaurants, cafés, and bars, serving excellent and diverse food and drink.